 Level 2 - Assistant Instructor (16 years +) The Candidate must be at least 16 years old and graded 4th KYU/KUP or have trained at the club for at least 2 years.
 If helping to teach children (under 18 years) they will have undergone a DBS check.
 They will have planned and run classes (at least 20) at the club while being assessed by their Instructor (Level 1).
 The session plan and assessment forms are included the training manual which is available from the CMAA for £15.
 The Candidate must cover all aspects such as Health & Safety, Safeguarding, Equality etc in order to be awarded Level 2.
 The assessment form, lesson plan along with the Candidates Licence / Membership book will then be sent to the CMAA who will stamp the book and issue certification.

-After the ward the Candidate will then begin to construct their Portfolio, within the training manual, and record ongoing training as evidence of activity, learning and development.
+After the award the Candidate will then begin to construct their Portfolio, within the training manual, and record ongoing training as evidence of activity, learning and development.
 This will be required when progressing to Level 1.

 The Portfolio will contain: 1.
 A record of every time a session is taught.
 Details should include what was taught, for how long and to what age group and grades.
 Each entry must be signed by their Instructor (Level 1) 2.
 Any time they were involved in dealing with an incident / accident and what role within the Team they were given 3.
 Copies of accident report forms they filled out 4.
 Copies of all risk assessments they carried out 5.
 Attandance records for all training courses both in and outside of the CMAA.
 6. All assessment sheets fully completed and signed by their Instructor (Level 1)